XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/other-lore/characters/librarian.md

 ***

-&nbsp;&nbsp;The Librarian is an AI construct that runs within all space stations designed by *The United Coalition*.
+&nbsp;&nbsp;The Librarian is an AI construct that runs within all space stations designed by the ISCA.
 As its name implies, it is responsible for information gathering and access, and provides a vast array of resources to interstellar travellers and personnel alike.